lablup/rraft-py/README.md

 This library provides Python bindings of the *[tikv/raft-rs](https://github.com/tikv/raft-rs)* crate, allowing for integration of the [*Raft consensus algorithm*](https://en.wikipedia.org/wiki/Raft_(algorithm)) in Python applications.

-The *raft-rs* crate implements the *Raft consensus algorithm*, which is a widely used and well-documented method for maintaining a replicated state machine in a distributed system.

 Whether you're building a distributed database, a highly-available service, or any other type of application that requires consensus among a set of nodes, this binding makes it simple to get started.

 ## ✨ Hightlights